Michael-S-Halpin/UIPath.HelloActivity/README.md

 • FilePathControl (A simple file selector)
 • ComboboxControl (A combobox with manual text entry enabled)
 • ComboBox (A list only combobox no manual entry allowed)
 • TypePresenter (Allows selection of data types.)

+# To Do
+• Adding custom icons to activities.
+• Figure out how to call a scope properly as a UnitTest so we can discontinue debug mode pattern.

+# Known Issues
+• Some properties do not bind properly in scoped activities contained in a scope.
+The work around for this is to disable the problem ExpressionTextBox and have users set properties via the properties panel in UIPath.